Zymoblot: Procedure

 As little as 1 μL, or less, of a sample is enough to detect enzyme activity by the zymoblot technique as the coloured product being insoluble, accumulates at a confined area over the spotting site.
 The other techniques, based on colorimetry, may require larger aliquots of a sample so that the amount of the coloured soluble products produced is large enough to colour the content of the assay cuvette to a colorimetrically readable level.

 The technique has advantages not shared by any other technique.
 Samples to be analysed by zymoblot require no dialysis (a process that may take days) as washing blots in Tris-buffered saline (TBS) before marinating them in the reaction mixture does remove inhibitors.
 In contrast to the other techniques where samples are assayed individually, samples to be analysed by zymoblot are spotted on the same blot and enzyme activity is assayed with the same reaction mixture at the same time minimising experimental errors and allowing quick qualitative comparisons.
 Additionally, several enzymes can be assayed in a sequential order on the same blot.
 That is to say, if a blot proves negative for a certain enzyme, it can be washed in TBS and reused for another enzyme and so on until a positive reaction for an enzyme is obtained.
 Unlike wet assays (e.g. colorimetry), results obtained by the zymoblot are always in a recorded from.
 This allows zymoblots to be carried out in one place, where a densitometer may not be available, and taken or sent to another place to be quantitatively assayed by densitometry.
-Taking a zymoblot in a researcher's wallet to a meeting facilitates discussions and exchange of ideas with other scientists.
 While immunologically-based enzyme assays which uses enzyme specific antibodies to directly detect enzymes suffers from the major disadvantage of measuring the "total enzyme content" and not the total enzyme activity, zymoblot, being not a serological technique, uses no antibodies and measures enzyme activity as it detects only the active (functional) portion of the total enzyme content in a sample.

 Zymoblot is an end-point type of assay where an enzyme reaction is allowed to proceed for a fixed period of time before being stopped by rapid elimination of its specific substrate.
 However, the technique could be adapted for the continuous enzyme assay when colour intensity is monitored over time by incubating sister blots for progressively increasing periods of time.
 When different samples are compared on the same blot, the reaction should be stopped sometime during the linear part of the course of the reaction.
 This could be judged upon visually and the reaction is stopped when differences in colour intensity among spots are evident, taking into consideration that the duration of linearity in some enzyme reactions may be very short indeed.